Taxonomy and Botany of Purple Shamrock Plants

 Are They the True Shamrocks?

-As is related in this article on Irish shamrocks, there actually is no one "real McCoy" when it comes to growing so-called "shamrocks."
+Many gardeners searching for Irish shamrocks with which to celebrate authentically for St. Patrick's Day wonder if there is a "real McCoy" when it comes to growing so-called "shamrocks."
+The fact is, there isn't.
 But considering the beauty of the black and purple shamrock plants, they are as fine a choice as any to grow with an eye toward decorating for St. Patrick's Day.

-Incidentally, not all Oxalis species are desirable.
-Yellow wood sorrel or "sourgrass" (Oxalis stricta) is a common lawn weed -- and as mischievous as any leprechaun.
+By the way, not all Oxalis species are desirable.
+Yellow wood sorrel or "sourgrass" (Oxalis stricta) is a common lawn weed.
+If you have ever tried getting rid of it, you know that it is as mischievous as any leprechaun.